kianfakheriaghdam/Advent/README.md

 ## Day 7 & 8 - Go
 Day 8 is in-complete!
 The answer is correct on the example, but not the real data.

-Sorry!
+# Sorry
 Due to school & ... there's going to be a bit of break bitween challenges.